emoon/minifb/README.md

 `**` On iOS, this applies when using `mfb_wait_sync()`.
 If your app loop is driven by `CADisplayLink`, pacing is already tied to display refresh.

 `***` Web/DOS currently store/report the target FPS value, but frame pacing is not controlled by it.

+`*` X11 monitor scale is available, but often behaves as an initial value only; runtime global-scale changes may not be reflected until restart (environment-dependent, especially under XWayland).

 For detailed caveats and behavior differences, see each platform section above (iOS, Android, Web, DOS).